Bishop Sycamore High School scandal: Aftermath

 Player safety concerns were also raised, after it was discovered that Bishop Sycamore had played a Friday night game just two days earlier against Sto-Rox High School in Pennsylvania (which they lost 19–7).
 The game featured many of the same players as their game against IMG Academy.
 Rashid Ghazi, president of Paragon Marketing, said that the game would have been canceled had anyone known Bishop Sycamore was already playing a game the preceding Friday.
 After the game, ESPN released a statement placing responsibility for the incident on Paragon, saying that Paragon had given assurances "that they will take steps to prevent this kind of situation from happening moving forward".
 Duncanville High School in Duncanville, Texas, originally stated that it intended on following through with its scheduled game against Bishop Sycamore on September 10 despite the allegations of impropriety, but they later decided to cancel the game and seek a new opponent.

+In July 2023, Johnson filed for bankruptcy in Ohio, claiming to have less than $50,000 in assets and over $300,000 in liabilities, most related to his football programs; some of his debts were not included in the filing.